VedanshuGoyal/HeuristicEgalitarian/README.md

 For detailed information and instructions, please refer to the document titled "Egalitarian Stable Matching with ties.pdf" provided in this repository.

-## License

-This project is licensed under the MIT License.
-For more information, please refer to the "LICENSE" file.

 For additional information, please refer to the "Egalitarian Stable Matching with ties.pdf" document included in this repository.